mohammad0234/Fitness-Tracker-App/README.md

 Flutter SDK: Download and install from the official Flutter installation guide: https://docs.flutter.dev/get-started/install

 Dart SDK: The Dart SDK is bundled with the Flutter SDK.
-No separate installation is required.​
+No separate installation is required (Dart SDK version 3.7 was used for this project).​

 Android SDK: Install via the official Android Studio download page: https://developer.android.com/studio